dmuiruri/inference/README.md

 ssh -N -f -L localhost:8888:localhost:8889 username@<CSC_public_ip/your_remote_host_name> -i <path/to/public/key/file>
 ```

-The notebook can now be accessed from the local machine through thr browser and defining the port 8888
+The notebook can now be accessed from the local machine through the browser by accessing the address below
 ```
 localhost:8888
 ```